adaki2004/Tokenize-BlockSpace/README.md

-# BlockSpace - SmartContracts
+# Tokenize BlockSpace - SmartContracts

 This is the main repo for the project's smart contracts.
 The core idea and innovation is based on the SSTORE2 library's READ & WRITE functions.
 It makes read and write operations at the fraction of the costs (of SLOAD, SSTORE).
+This way we can store relatively big files (representing anything, legal documents, CVs, pdsfs.) onchain.

 What and how it is doing, please see the diagram below.